SharePoint/sp-dev-docs/docs/general-development/urls-and-tokens-in-sharepoint.md

 ---
-title: URLs and tokens in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 161418d7-8123-4c4e-91a1-97e43c17f0e6
+title: URLs and tokens in SharePoint ms.prod: SHAREPOINT ms.assetid: 161418d7-8123-4c4e-91a1-97e43c17f0e6
 ---

-# URLs and tokens in SharePoint 2013
+# URLs and tokens in SharePoint
-Learn how to formulate URLs and how to use URL tokens in SharePoint 2013.
+Learn how to formulate URLs and how to use URL tokens in SharePoint.

-## Types of URLs in SharePoint 2013
+## Types of URLs in SharePoint
 <a name="TypesOfURLs"> </a>

-SharePoint 2013 parses URL strings to determine the form of URL based on a specified protocol (for example, **http:**) or on the placement of a forward slash (/) within the string.
+SharePoint parses URL strings to determine the form of URL based on a specified protocol (for example, **http:**) or on the placement of a forward slash (/) within the string.
 Depending on the particular member, you can use the following URL forms: